 You can make payments to us with Visa and Mastercard debit and credit cards from overseas.

-You'll need to check with your bank or provider to make sure you are clear about international fees.
+You’ll need to check with your bank or provider to make sure you are clear about international fees.
 Also, banks often charge a convenience fee for debit and credit card payments.
-You will not be charged this fee when making payments for student loans or child support with a credit or debit card from overseas.

 You can also pay using a credit or debit card if you do not have a myIR account.
 You'll need: